- Indexed in: PubMed Central (PMC), ESCI, Scopus, and DOAJ

 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons license.

-The APC for this journal is currently $1848 USD for authors in North America and £1,399 for authors in all other countries.
-The APC is payable only if your article is accepted after peer review, before it is published.
-The APC is subject to taxes where applicable.
+The APC for this journal is currently 1500 USD and subject to taxes where applicable.
 Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.

 Before submitting your manuscript to Bioinformatics and Biology Insights, please ensure you have read the Aims & Scope.